bentomhall/nih-system/homebrewery/world/geography.md

 <!--Political Map-->

 ### Auringon
+- Population: roughly 50,000 wind elves (ihmisi...but with some variations and shorter lives) and meztlan humans.
+- Major cities: Aurin (~10k), Avignon (~5k), Yvore (~5k), all including the surrounding countryside.
+- Names and architecture: Use medieval French names as base.
+- Culture: Lawful Storybook.
+But a bit more of the original faery tales than the modern, sanitized ones.
+- Economics: Vaguely medieval.
+Mostly self-sufficient trade-wise.
+- Magics: Leans arcane and divine.
+Primal is a distant 3rd.
+- Religion: Worships Aerielara and Roel Kor henotheistically, but accepts the other Congregants.

 This nation dates back to just after the Cataclysm, when a band of ihmisi were desperately looking for shelter from the chaos.
 They found a magical library containing a book of stories.
 This book promised them security...if they dedicated themselves to living out the stories.
 Later, human refugees were incorporated into the story.
 In 212 AC, this story was completed and the people freed from the endless repetition and enforced narrative roles.
 Since then, they've focused on finding their way.

 To outsiders, Auringon looks like a stereotypical fantasy storybook kingdom.
 Everything is clean and neat, everyone knows their part.
 And it honestly tries.
 Internal divisions, threats from the expansionist tribes to the north and the brainwashed legions of Tlalocana to the south, and finding their way in a changed world after centuries of no change; all these are the threats faced by Auringon and its citizens.

 Politically, Auringon is a typical fantasy-feudal nation, with four Dukes and a King to whom they all pay homage.
-As of 260 AC, the beloved Aurel III has just died and the new king, his grandson, is weak and supported by his step grandmother, the beautiful and vapid-appearing (but secretly intelligent) _______.
+As of 260 AC, the beloved Aurel III has just died and the new king, his grandson Alan Aurelian is inexperience.
+Thankfully he is supported by his step grandmother, the beautiful and vapid-appearing (but secretly extremely intelligent) Dowager Princess Tatya, who is Alan's age, despite having married his much older grandfather.
+As I said, storybook.

 Several major adventurers have settled in the south near the border.
-Wan Tian Kuo married into the royal family (much to everyone's surprise) and has settled (sort of) nearby to the druid grove and school founded by Pyrrha and Eskel Kelshanne.
+Wan Tian Kuo married into the royal family (marrying the king's younger daughter Yelena, much to everyone's surprise especially both of theirs.
+Blame the gods.) and has settled (sort of) nearby to the druid grove and school founded by Pyrrha and Eskel Kelshanne.
 Auringon has good relationships with Byssia and very little contact with anyone else.

 ### Byssia
+- Population: Roughly 150,000 night's children humans, ihmisi, and half-elves (approximately an even split)
+- Major Cities: Byss (~22,000), Delphni (~20,000).
+Many smaller, but approximately equal-sized cities rather than a normal distribution.
+- Names and architecture: Use classical greek as base.
+- Economics: Self-sufficient for food.
+Expert woodworkers.
+Lower metal use than most.
+Modern merchant base, including maritime.
+- Magics: Heavily primal.
+Arcane is accepted, divine is regarded as 2nd class.
+- Religion: Ihmisi are mostly spirit-worshipers, night's children worship Nocthis extensively.

 One of the larger and more powerful nations, Byssia controls the southern flank of the Nocthian Caldera and the north end of Gap-Tooth Bay.
 Its people are a mix of highland ihmisi who venerate the spirits and elements, and the lowland Night's Children humans, who almost uniformly worship the ascendant known as Nocthis, Lady of Lunar Mystery.
 They are one of two strongly maritime cultures, primarily in the bay but also now extending around Cape Dread to the Jungle of Fangs.

 Uniquely, Byssia is metal-poor, leading to extensive use of magically-strengthened wood and stone.
 They also rarely worship the True Gods, considering them as powerful entities that are unworthy of actual worship.
 Byssia has some tensions with Wyrmhold (mainly over their very different approaches to industry), but the two share the Caldera quite peacefully as of 260 AC.
 They have good relations with Auringon.

 Byssia is decentralized politically, with towns and villages holding most of the power.
 What central government exists is in the form of Judges, elected from each village who try cases and decide disputes and who refer cross-town disputes to other, neutral judges.
-A police force of elemental-focused monks handles most internal disorder, while the Border Wardens under _________, a former adventurer provides external security.
+A police force of elemental-focused monks handles most internal disorder, while the Border Wardens under Yonas Akrotiz, a former adventurer provides external security.
 In recent years, the external security forces have started increasing in numbers, preparing for the inevitable war with Tlalocana.

 ### Crisial Kingdom
+- Population: Roughly 200,000 wall-builder humans, gwerin, halflings, and dwarves.
+- Major Cities: Crisial City (~30,000), Beiand (~15,000), Inegand (~10,000), Honel (~8,000).
+Most of the dwarves live near Honel, with gwerin in the capital and parts east.
+- Names and architecture: Use a mix of traditional English and Welsh.
+Architecture is "late medieval fantasy Europe".
+- Economics: Trade is the major thing.
+Extraction near Honel, farming throughout.
+Rule of Law is very strong.
+Acts most like a modern semi-democracy.
+- Magics: An even mix.
+Druid grove at Lady's Grove, arcane school in the capital, as well as major temples throughout.
+- Religion: Pluralistic.
+Worship who, where, and what you want.
+As long as it's not demons.

 Crisial is the "shining light" nation (or so they like to portray themselves).
 Founded by the Catalysts in the early 200s, it is currently ruled by the time-lost aelvar wizard Raanee, first of her name.
 It is the home to the majority of the gwerin of western Noefra, but also counts many humans, dwarves, halflings, and others.
 Magically powerful, it is also a dominant trading nation, occupying as it does the crossroads between the eastern nations and the western powerhouses.
 There are functioning independent courts, and rule of law is observed.
 Even the Queen does not have the independent power of high justice except in matters of emergency.

 Governmentally, it is a more classical feudal nation, although with strong traditions of yeomanry and independence.
 Each of the major cities and their surroundings is governed by a Duke, and the Queen and her court handles the capital and the surroundings and mediates between Dukes.
 She acts more like a head of state in a confederation than an autocrat.
 Other major political forces are the various temples (it is a devout but multi-creedal nation) and the High Houses of the gwerin, which have aristocratic status.